joegaffey/derigger/README.md

 Check it out [here](https://derigger.glitch.me/)!

 Change the comma separated values in the text area to modify the rig.
 Each row represents a part:

 Part, Group, x, y, z (scale), x, y, z (position), x, y, z (angle)

 Currently available parts:

 "8040" - 8040 profile
 "4040" - 4040 profile
 "c8040" - 8040 angle
 "c4040" - 4040 angle

+Groups are a collection of parts that can also be treated like a part.
+Every part must be in a group.
+The top level group can be called anything e.g. "model".

-Profile models are 1mm so scale the z axis to get the desired length.
+Straight profile parts are set to 1mm depth.
+Scale the z axis to get the desired length.

+Use a '#' at the start of the line to hide a part.